Avanti-Software/api-docs/docs/Getting-Started-Clients.md

 - be an active Regular or Manager User with a secure password.
 - have User Group and Role Assignments to access the desired employees and information from Avanti.

-For all the details to grant access, go to API Employee Access. ***Add link** Your API developer needs the Avanti Username and password to create the integration.
+For all the details to grant access, go to [Employee Access](/docs/auth-user.md).
+Your API developer needs the Avanti Username and password to create the integration.

 **2. Allow Endpoint Access** <Br>
 Endpoint Access determines what the integration can access.
 To ensure your data’s safety, information for every endpoint is inaccessible until you grant access.
 You can allow access to each endpoint individually or grant access to all endpoints.
 We recommend only allowing access to the endpoints you intend to use for security purposes.

-For all the details to grant access, go to API Endpoint Access. ***Add link** Your API developer needs the API endpoints to create the integration.
+For all the details to grant access, go to [Endpoint Access](/docs/auth-subfunction.md).
+Your API developer needs the API endpoints to create the integration.

 **3. Create Client Credentials and Identify the Avanti Company Database** <Br>
 The API client credentials authorize the use of the API on the Avanti Self-Service Portal.
 The first time you create your API client credentials, you’ll need to review and accept the Avanti Software API Terms of Use.

 You’ll also need to identify which Avanti Company Database the integration needs to access.
 If you’re integrating to multiple companies, you’ll need to identify each and provide them to your API developer.
 This name is different from the company name you see displayed when you select the company in Avanti.

-For all the details to grant access, go to Create API Client Credentials. ***Add link** Your API developer needs the API Client Credentials and the Avanti Database to create the integration.
+For all the details to grant access, go to [Client Credentials](/docs/auth-tokens.md).
+Your API developer needs the API Client Credentials and the Avanti Database to create the integration.

 **4. Provide Information to the API Developer** <br>Wonderful!
 You’re all done setting up everything in Avanti for the API.
 Now, all you need to do is pass some information onto your API developer.
 Here’s what they’ll need to get started:
 - The API Documentation.